-The Stockholder proposal included in this proxy statement (Proposal Number Two) will require the affirmative vote of a majority of the quorum in order to be adopted.
+The Stockholder proposal included in this proxy statement (Proposal Number Two) will require the affirmative vote of seventy-five percent (75%) of all of our outstanding shares.
+It also separately requires the affirmative vote of seventy-five percent (75%) of our Class A Common Stock.
 Abstentions, broker non-votes and withheld votes will not be considered votes cast for or against the proposal.

 Our board of directors and management recommend a vote against the stockholder proposal.
-Our board of directors and management have the right to vote shares of Common Stock and Class A Common Stock that add up to well in excess of a majority of the voting power of all of our outstanding capital stock.
-This means that their vote is all that is required for the proposal to be voted down.
+Members of our board of directors own or control in excess of a majority of the voting power of our Class A Common Stock.
+This means that without their vote, this proposal cannot be adopted.